AdaCore/spark2014/lrm/source/introduction.rst

 Often extra entities, such as types, variables and functions may be required only for test and verification purposes.
-Such entities are termed *ghost* entities and their use should be restricted to places where they do not affect the functionality of the program, which means they could be completely removed from the program without any functional impact.
+Such entities are termed *ghost* entities and their use should be restricted to places where they do not affect the functionality of the program.
+Complete removal of *ghost* entities has no functional impact on the program.

 |SPARK| currently supports ghost functions - though not ghost types or variables -
 which functions may be executable or non-executable.
 Non-executable ghost functions have no implementation and can be